 5.x.1 Description

 FWA in 5G NR has transformed the Home Internet business from a wired only service to a wireless one and has become a significant revenue genarator for mobile network operators (MNO).
 It is expected that Fixed Wireless Access (FWA) services will continue to grow in 6G.
 While FWA has been supported since LTE, 5G’s speed and flexibility has enabled it to emerge as a transformative and successful 5G service that has disrupted the fixed wired broadband markets worldwide.
-FWA has become a key strategy in expanding high-speed broadband services to home and previously unserved or underserved areas (i.e., a tool to bridge the Digital Divide) and enterprise (i.e., private network) deployments.
+FWA has become a key strategy in expanding high-speed broadband services to previously unserved or underserved areas (i.e., a tool to bridge the Digital Divide), for in-building services, and enterprise (i.e., private network) deployments.

 Some initial deployments of FWA used “fallow capacity” in markets where eMBB usage was not in high demand, but the underlying network protocols, procedures, and resource management schemes of the macro networks are designed for eMBB services and Smartphone devices that require mobility support.
 FWA devices have a very different mobility profile,traffic usage pattern, and are able to take advantage of higher output power improving their in building link performance.